PHYSICAL EDUCATION

 Curriculum Organisation

-Pupils are taught in their form classes, there is no ability setting.
-Within their lessons pupils will be set differentiated tasks depending on their aptitude to ensure good progress.
-All pupils can attend sports clubs and the most committed and talented will be selected to represent in the teams.
+Pupils are taught in form groups without ability setting.
+Within lessons, tasks are differentiated to ensure progress.
+All pupils are welcome at sports clubs, and the most committed and talented are invited to join teams.

 Year 10